RobertLalenoh/SharePointOnline.BulkUploadUserprofilePicture/README.md

 Office365 not automatically does an initial synchronization from user profile pictures in the User profile database  as it does with Delve and Outlook.
 This manual and solution helps you to do an initial load yourself.

-**1. Download  the profile pictures from Outlook Online. **
+**2. Download the profile pictures from Outlook Online.**

-**2. Configure the console app**
 Use [this powershell script ](https://drive.google.com/file/d/1mzGZdV_xXQrvJ7iX_WXns688R8nK0WZM/view?usp=sharing "this") to download all the  thumbnails from Outlook.

 1. Check if the paths in the script at $PictureStorageDir and $ExportLocation exists.
 2. Make sure you execute this script with admin permissions otherwise you are only able to download your own thumbnail.